emmacadavra/creature-feature-drf-api/TESTING.md

 I came across quite a few bugs when trying to get Reactions right.
 Originally, even though I provided the choices from the start, I followed a similar pattern to categories in that I found myself in situations where the wrong things were being pulled through to the API.
 Once I had fixed that, the reactions were working, but I realised I'd only included a single 'count' field in the post view, so I was unable to pull through how many of each reaction there were - only how many there were in total.
 To fix this, I added individual count fields to the queryset.

 Another bug relating to reactions was that, when attempting to filter posts by only ones a user had reacted to, I was still getting all posts in the list, regardless of whether or not I'd reacted to them.
-This bug was caused by me incorrectly adding 'reactions**owner**profile' to the 'ordering_fields' in the post view, rather than the 'filterset_fields'.
+This bug was caused by me incorrectly adding `reactions__owner__profile` to the 'ordering_fields' in the post view, rather than the 'filterset_fields'.

 Quite late into development, when testing the front-end reaction functionality, I came back to the API code to discover I had caused two more bugs relating to reactions.
 The first was that I was only collecting the reaction ID to send to the front-end, and it wasn't being specifically linked to the reaction type.
 I fixed this by adding the post serializer field 'current_user_reaction', and defining the 'get_current_user_reaction' function, which would return an object containing both the ID and the type.